 Does the Xperia Pro have any good alternatives?

 The premium Android segment is more crowded than ever, which means there are always alternatives.
 You probably won’t find any phones that compete on price, but just about any flagship device on the market can compete on specs.

-Honestly, Sony’s own Xperia 1 II is probably your best option, especially after the Android 11 update.
-The devices were already very similar to begin with, and now you can use the external monitor feature on your Xperia 1 II.
-Not to mention that it costs less than half as much.
-You’ll find a Snapdragon 865 chip on board as well as up to 12GB of RAM.
+Honestly, Sony’s own Xperia 1 III is probably your best option, even if it’s expensive in its own right.
+The devices are similar, to begin with, but the newer Xperia 1 III packs true 2021 internals.
+You’ll find a Snapdragon 888 chip on board as well as up to 12GB of RAM.
 Even the camera setup is identical, down to the last megapixel.

 If you’d rather venture outside of the Sony wheelhouse, you can try the Galaxy S21 Ultra, OnePlus 9 Pro, iPhone 12 Pro Max, or Xiaomi Mi 11 Ultra on for size.
 They all pack different hardware, and you won’t get the external monitor functionality, but you’ll spend a fraction of the money.
 You’ll also find that many of Sony’s premium competitors take things a step further in the camera department.
 They often offer larger sensors both on the front and back.

 If you go for one of the competitors, you can also spend some of your savings on a better camera monitor.
 B&H Photo has plenty of options to choose from, and they won’t be too tough on your wallet, either.